Fresh, real-world examples plus expert tactics small businesses can borrow

 Brand voice example #2: Moxy Hotels

-From the language they use (“work hard, play hard” and “join the scene”) to stylistic choices like the incorporation of chat abbreviations (“<3” for a heart, i.e. love) this lifestyle hotel’s brand voice undoubtedly resonates with its target market—and tells you a lot about their own personality.
+From the language they use (“work hard, play hard” and “join the scene”) to stylistic choices, like the incorporation of chat abbreviations (“<3” for a heart, i.e. love) and hashtags (#atthemoxy), that undoubtedly resonates with its target market, this lifestyle hotel’s brand voice gives you a good idea what to expect if you stay at one of their hotels.

 As an added bonus, in a sea of hotel options, they’re actually memorable.
 Put another way: This is copywriting for millennials done right.